piemar/apidays-helsinki/README.md

 # Lord of the Rings MongoDB Atlas Demo
 The setup commands and all are tested on MacOS

+# Credits
+Thanks to Joel Lord @joellord for helping out building out the react application as myself am a total newbie.
+Thanks to Angelo Reale @angeloreale for the idea of the Ring of power game, to demonstrate MongoDB Atlas capabilities.

 ## Prerequistes

 * A running Atlas cluster